-- Echocardiographic assessment of heart structure and functioning is a fundamental step in the workup of dyspnea - Target Weight is essential: establish, teach, document and communicate.
+- Echocardiographic assessment of heart structure and functioning is a fundamental step in the workup of dyspnea - Consider stress testing for evaluation of ischemic heart disease - Target Weight is essential: establish, teach, document and communicate.
 Go to MaineHealth.org/HF for tools. - Guidelines for diuretic management of CHF exacerbation call for aggressive increases for effective diuresis (more aggressive than current comfort level of many providers).
-To access these guidelines, supported by evidence - go to MaineHealth.org/HF - Consider switch to equivalent dose of Bumetanide or Torsemide if repeated decompensation on Furosemide.

-- Bioavailability for Bumetanide & Torsemide is better (~80%) vs. oral Furosemide (~50%)- go to MaineHealth.org/HF - Cardiac rehab has demonstrated value in the management of CHF, improving patient self-management skills, reducing morbidity and improving QOL. - Diabetic regimen choices can affect cardiac outcomes - Avoid NSAIDS - Consider cardiac risk of chemotherapy regimen
+To access these guidelines, supported byevidence - go to MaineHealth.org/HF - Consider switch to equivalent dose of Bumetanide or Torsemide if repeated decompensation on Furosemide Bioavailability for Bumetanide & Torsemide is better (~80%) vs. oral Furosemide (~50%)- go to MaineHealth.org/HF - Cardiac rehab has demonstrated value in the management of CHF, improving patient self-management skills, reducing morbidity and improving OOL. - Diabetic regimen choices can affect cardiac outcomes - Avoid NSAIDS - Consider cardiac risk of chemotherapy regimen